-This course explores emerging protection concepts for the information age.
-Students will identify threats to security systems, discover vulnerabilities, and suggest and design protection systems.
-Topics include management of information security and data processing facilities, data theft, misuses of information technologies, computer viruses and hacking, and network protection.
+This course investigates emerging protection concepts for the information age.
+Students identify threats to security systems, discover vulnerabilities, and suggest and design protection systems.
+Topics include management of information security and data processing facilities, data theft, misuses of information technologies, computer viruses, hacking, and network protection.
 The course also covers information technology laws, privacy issues, and information security planning.

 SMGT 4300 Security Administration (4 Credits)

 This course will provide the theory and practical application of the administration of the security function within a business.
 Students will examine and recommend strategies for managing the security staff, communicating security related information to different audiences, building and maintaining a security team, identifying business risks, developing key performance indicators including budget, and evaluating the need for security-related hardware and software.
 This class examines a broad range of topics from organizational design to HR issues.
 Students will learn that not only must they ask the right questions, but they must ask them in the way that is appropriate for the subject matter and the circumstances.

 Students examine the application of security knowledge and techniques to the protection of business assets.
 The security planning process is examined by the study of risk analysis, security surveys, and financial planning and decision making for development of security programs and countermeasures.